jotego/jtcores/modules/jtframe/doc/debug_list.md

 ## Beta core publishing

-Use jtbeta for compiling.
-The files will be created in $JTROOT/release, and then copied to $JTFRIDAY and $JTBIN

 **JTBIN checks**
 - [ ] No files for non-beta RBF in JTBIN
 - [ ] JTBIN has been comitted and pushed